 Pastured - Our local pork farmers raise their pigs out on grassy pastures.
-Maple Wind Farm and days to new pasture to avoid causing erosion and allow the pasture grasses to regenerate between grazing.

-Maple Wind Farm uses high-density rotational grazing to build soil, reduce erosion, and increase pasture diversity.
+Maple Wind Farm moves their pigs every few days to new pasture to avoid causing erosion and allow the pasture grasses to regenerate between grazing.
+Maple Wind Farm also uses high-density rotational grazing to build soil, reduce erosion, and increase pasture diversity.
 They also allow different animals to graze the same ground to encourage a more diverse ecosystem.
-Because pigs can only be on pasture when the weather permits, Gugar Mountain Farm offers winter shelter to their animals in winter pig dens, 3-sided shelters built into the hillside that shelter the animal from the elements and wind.